-All incoming soil moisture gauges are surveyed for leakage of the sealed source by RLSS, assigned an RMR# (radioactive material receipt number) and source ID#, and entered into the inventory database.
+All incoming packages of radioactive sealed sources are surveyed for leakage by RLSS, assigned an RMR# (radioactive material receipt number) and source ID#, and entered into the inventory database.
 The shipment is then delivered to the requesting laboratory along with the packing slip.